Home Compare TIGO vs TMUS

 Millicom International Cellular vs T-Mobile US: Which Stock Looks Stronger in 2026?

-Millicom International Cellular leads structurally, with profitability as the clearest single gap between the two profiles.
+The structural profiles are close, with Millicom International Cellular carrying a narrow edge on profitability.
+T-Mobile US still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Millicom International Cellular is in better shape — its trend is intact while T-Mobile US's trend has broken down.
 That puts structure and market broadly in agreement — Millicom International Cellular's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.